RULE.01

 Records should not amplify careless speech.
 Reports, captions, and transcripts must preserve what happened without spreading harm or inventing certainty.

-The archive is part of conduct because memory can also misbehave.
+The archive is part of conduct because public memory also requires discipline.